Aliases for FBXO2 Gene

 GeneCards Summary for FBXO2 Gene

 FBXO2 (F-Box Protein 2) is a Protein Coding gene.
-Diseases associated with FBXO2 include benign paroxysmal positional nystagmus and herpes simplex.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and glycoprotein binding.
-An important paralog of this gene is NCCRP1.
+Diseases associated with FBXO2 include Benign Paroxysmal Positional Nystagmus.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Protein processing in endoplasmic reticulum.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity.
+An important paralog of this gene is FBXO6.

 UniProtKB/Swiss-Prot for FBXO2 Gene

 Substrate recognition component of a SCF (SKP1-CUL1-F-box protein) E3 ubiquitin-protein ligase complex that mediates the ubiquitination and subsequent proteasomal degradation of target proteins.
 Involved in the endoplasmic reticulum-associated degradation pathway (ERAD) for misfolded lumenal proteins by recognizing and binding sugar chains on unfolded glycoproteins that are retrotranslocated into the cytosol and promoting their ubiquitination and subsequent degradation.
 Prevents formation of cytosolic aggregates of unfolded glycoproteins that have been retrotranslocated into the cytosol.
 Able to recognize and bind denatured glycoproteins, preferentially those of the high-mannose type (By similarity).